juliawatanabe/juliawatanabe/README.md

 I'm from Brazil and I'm interested in game and web development.

-Currently I'm studying fullstack development as a self-taught, but I hope to start a degree on IT field soon.

-I really like to learn new topics, so this journey has been really fun and fulfilling.
+Currently, I'm studying information technology in a local university, aiming to specialize in software development.

-My favorite game genres are farming simulator, JRPG, horror and visual novel/dating sim.
+My favorite game genres are farming simulator, RPG and horror.

 - 😄 Any pronouns.
 - 💬 I can speak **english** and **portuguese** and I can understand a bit of written spanish.